fredrikkadolfsson/WebTaint-masterthesis/content.markdown

   * Takes ideas from Domain Driven Design to address security concerns.
   * Bounded Context is important

+  "Correct data treatment depending on where in the application it is located or travelling to."

 * Domain Driven Design
+  * Bounded Context
+  * Ubiquitous Language Continuous Integration
+  * Model-Driven Design
+  * Hands-on Modelers
+  * Refactoring Towards Deeper  Insight

+* XSS & SQL Injection

 # Uttryck